 They’re good quality

 There seems to be a misunderstanding within education about refurbished devices.
 The first thought that springs to mind is that ‘refurbished’ means tatty equipment past its shelf-life and is no use to anyone.
-But that’s not necessarily true.
+But that’s not necessarily true, as Deyes High School found when they opted for refurb after the school budget was slashed.

 Buying IT equipment that’s brand new doesn’t always guarantee there won’t be any technical issues once you’re up and running.
 Reconditioned hardware goes through thorough testing and detailed assessments by a qualified technician, and in some cases, upgrading the original manufacturers specs, before being provided with up to a one year warranty for peace of mind in the event of a breakdown.